nokia/ntt/docs/conformance/remaining-work.md

 clocks and require the same verdict.
 Reverting either fix fails its test, on the clock it belongs to.
 Gate unchanged: 4754, exit 0.

 ### T2.
-Timer-only defaults never fire — SCOPED, not started
+Timer-only defaults never fire — SCOPED, attempted 2026-09-21

-Found alongside §1u and deliberately separated: it behaves the **same on both clocks**, so no probe of clock substitution can distinguish it.

-`invokeDefaults` skips any activated default whose only alternative is a timer timeout, justified by the comment *"we have no real clock so we can't know whether the timer has actually timed out"*.
-That is false under `--live`, where the clock is real, and questionable under the virtual clock, where the timer fires virtually.
-The classic safety-net default — *"if this hangs longer than N seconds, fail"* — therefore never fires:
+`invokeDefaults` skips any activated default whose only alternative is a timer timeout, justified by the comment *"we have no real clock so we can't know whether the timer has actually timed out.
+The conformance fixtures only use these as safety nets ... without a clock the test never hangs, so the safety net should not fire."* The classic *"if this hangs longer than N seconds, fail"* default therefore never fires, on either clock, where ETSI 20.5.1 invokes an activated default whenever no alternative of the alt matches.

+**Attempted and reverted.** Two things were measured, and the second is why the change is not in the tree.

+*The stated justification is not load-bearing.* Removing the skip entirely is **conformance-neutral: 0 gained, 0 lost**, measured per-file against 4754.
+No fixture depends on safety nets staying silent, so the comment's reasoning about the corpus does not hold as an argument for keeping it.

+*But removing it introduces a clock divergence.* With the skip gone, a timer-only default fires under `--live` and still does not under the virtual clock:

     altstep safety() runs on C { [] tsafe.timeout { setverdict(inconc); } }
-    activate(safety()); tsafe.start(0.1);
+    activate(safety()); tsafe.start(0.1); tlong.start(3.0);
-    alt { [] p.receive("never") { } [] tlong.timeout { /* this wins */ } }
+    alt { [] p.receive("never") { } [] tlong.timeout { } }

-ETSI 20.5.1 invokes an activated default when no alternative of the alt matches, and with the timer expired the default's alternative does match.
-The skip was introduced to stop conformance safety nets firing spuriously;
-removing it needs the per-file measurement that change deserves, which is why this is scoped rather than folded into §1u.
+    virtual -> pass   (default did not fire)
+    --live  -> inconc (default fired)

+So the skip is **masking** a divergence rather than causing the defect.
+The underlying issue is when virtual time advances relative to consulting the
+defaults: under the real clock the safety timer has genuinely expired by then, while under the virtual clock it has not, because nothing advanced the clock to its deadline.
+Removing the skip trades "defaults never fire, consistently" for "defaults fire inconsistently", which is the worse of the two — it breaks the equivalence property the rest of this work established.

+**What a real fix needs.** When no alternative matches and an activated default has a timer alternative, that timer's deadline has to participate in the alt's block step the way an in-line timer guard does, so the virtual clock advances to it before the defaults are consulted.
+That is a change to the alt/default interaction rather than a deletion, and it touches the block step, so it wants its own slice and its own per-file measurement.

+Recorded rather than done because the analysis is not definitive about the remedy, only about the diagnosis.
+The one-line removal is measurably safe for conformance and measurably wrong for clock equivalence.

 ### T1. `any timer.timeout` was a no-op outside an alt — FIXED 2026-09-21